-If you are having trouble paying your Part D late enrollment penalty on time, please contact Member Services to see if we can direct you to programs that will help with your penalty.
+If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your plan premium.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)

-At the time we end your membership, you may still owe us for the penalty you have not paid.
-We have the right to pursue collection of the penalty amount you owe.
-In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.
+At the time we end your membership, you may still owe us for premiums you have not paid.
+We have the right to pursue collection of the premiums you owe.
+In the future, if you want to enroll

 If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
 Chapter 9, Section 10 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your Part D late enrollment penalty within our grace period, you can ask us to reconsider this decision by calling 1-888-778-1478 between 8am-8pm, 7 days a week.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can ask us to reconsider this decision by calling 1-888-778-1478 between 8am-8pm, 7 days a week.
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.